 - Helped apply for a $100k grant.

-- I contribute to a number of open source projects not listed here, including HTTPS-Everywhere, Babel and more.
-In lieu of what would be an endlessly outdated list here, checkout out my GitHub profile.
+- I contribute to a number of other open source projects, including writing rulesets for HTTPS-Everywhere, writing code for Babel and filing dozens of bugs with other assorted projects.
+In lieu of what would be an outdated list here, see my GitHub profile.

 - Write a paper on a better non-hierarchical routing alogrithm.